Macular degeneration: Wet AMD

-The American Academy of Ophthalmology practice guidelines do not recommend laser coagulation therapy for macular degeneration, but state that it may be useful in people with new blood vessels in the choroid outside of the fovea who don't respond to drug treatment.
+The American Academy of Ophthalmology practice guidelines do not recommend laser coagulation therapy for macular degeneration, but state that it may be useful in people with new blood vessels in the choroid outside of the fovea who do not respond to drug treatment.
 There is strong evidence that laser coagulation will result in the disappearance of drusen but does not affect choroidal neovascularisation.
-A 2007 Cochrane review on found that laser photocoagulation of new blood vessels in the choroid outside of the fovea is effective and economical method, but that the benefits are limited for vessels next to or below the fovea.
+A 2007 Cochrane review found that laser photocoagulation of new blood vessels in the choroid outside of the fovea is an effective and economical method, but that the benefits are limited for vessels next to or below the fovea.

 Photodynamic therapy has also been used to treat wet AMD.
 The drug verteporfin is administered intravenously; light of a certain wavelength is then applied to the abnormal blood vessels.
 This activates the verteporfin destroying the vessels.

 Cataract surgery could improve visual outcomes for people with AMD, though there have been concerns about surgery increasing the progression of AMD.
 A randomized controlled trial found that people who underwent immediate cataract surgery (within two weeks) had improved visual acuity and better quality of life outcomes than those who underwent delayed cataract surgery (6 months).

 Radiotherapy has been proposed as a treatment for wet AMD but the evidence to support the use of modern stereotactic radiotherapy combined with anti-VEGF is currently uncertain and is awaiting the results of ongoing studies.

-Nucleoside reverse transcription inhibitors like they are used in anti-HIV therapy was associated with a reduced risk of developing atrophic macular degeneration.
+Nucleoside reverse transcription inhibitors like they are used in anti-HIV therapy were associated with a reduced risk of developing atrophic macular degeneration.
 This is because Alu elements undergo L1 (protein)-mediated reverse transcription in the cytoplasm resulting in DNA synthesis.
 First clinical trials are being prepared as of January 2021.

 Adaptive devices

-Because peripheral vision is not affected, people with macular degeneration can learn to use their remaining vision to partially compensate.
+Because peripheral vision is not affected, persons with macular degeneration can learn to use their remaining vision to partially compensate.
 Assistance and resources are available in many countries and every state in the U.S. Classes for "independent living" are given and some technology can be obtained from a state department of rehabilitation.

 Adaptive devices can help people read.
 These include magnifying glasses, special eyeglass lenses, computer screen readers, electronic glasses, and TV systems that enlarge the reading material.

 Computer screen readers such as JAWS or Thunder work with standard Windows computers.

-Also, Apple devices provide a wide range of features (voice-over, screen readers, Braille etc.).
+Also, Apple devices provide a wide range of features (voice-over, screen readers, Braille, etc.).

 Video cameras can be fed into standard or special-purpose computer monitors, and the image can be zoomed in and magnified.
 These systems often include a movable table to move the written material.

 Accessible publishing provides larger fonts for printed books, patterns to make tracking easier, audiobooks and DAISY books with both text and audio.